How is Ahmed Shaikh the expert on this?

 Where can I get more information?

 We have a wealth of information about Islamic Inheritance and the Estate Planning process on this website.
-You can also schedule an appointment and get all of your questions answered during the planning process.
+You can also schedule a mini consultation for no cost and get your process questions answered.
 You can schedule this appointment online using our online calendar.